PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/README.md

-Sample locations of false killer whales within the central North Pacific (defined as the area from the equator to 43°N, and from 175°E to 132°W) were compiled for use in defining the Hawaiʻi pelagic false killer whale management area.
+Sample locations of false killer whales within the central North Pacific (defined as the area from the equator to 43°N, and from 175°E to 132°W) were compiled for use in defining the Hawaiʻi pelagic false killer whale assessment area.
 All processed samples collected to date (i.e., through 17 April 2021) were included, excluding those from the main Hawaiian Islands insular and Northwestern Hawaiian Islands stocks.
 The resulting file “01_pFKW_GenSamps_CNP_1997-2021.csv” contains the following